SuperNova76/FastFrames/docs/index.md

 ```
 cp -r * /your/path/MyCustomFrame/
 ```
+or you can use the template for this [here](https://gitlab.cern.ch/atlas-amglab/fastframes/-/tree/NominalOnlyVariable?ref_type=heads)

 If you want to use a different name than CustomFrame for the code, you need to change the CMakeLists.txt content appropriately (just renaming) and also the corresponding files and folder.
 Do not forget about Root/LinkDef.h!

 Now you need to compile the code.
 For the cmake step, you need to tell the code where you want to install the library, so that ROOT can find it during run time and also where you installed FastFrames.